Key takeaways

 One in three people have trouble swallowing pills and end up gagging, vomiting, or choking.
 This may cause them to stop taking their medication, which can worsen their condition.

 In a study published in the Annals of Family Medicine, researchers tested different swallowing methods with pills of different shapes and sizes.
-They found two techniques that help people get pills down easier.
+They found two techniques that help people get pills down more easily.

 1. For tablets: pop-bottle method